wnccnasa/AquaponicsWeb/README.md

 ## Code Summary

 - **main_app.py**: The main Flask web application.
 It provides a web interface for viewing MJPEG video streams from remote cameras, handles configuration, logging, and routes for the web UI.
 It uses `MediaRelay` and `CachedMediaRelay` to efficiently distribute video streams to multiple clients.

-- **media_relay.py**: Implements the `MediaRelay` class, which acts as a smart video distributor.
-It connects to a camera stream once and relays the video to multiple web browsers, handling reconnections and removing slow clients.

 - **frame_cache.py**: Contains the `FrameCache` system, which buffers video frames from unreliable wireless cameras.
 It stores frames temporarily and serves them with a delay to smooth out connection issues, providing stable video playback.